 – Partha, I need help.
 He was on verge of breaking down.

-These innocent, law abiding and peace loving citizens commit most number of suicides.
+These innocent, law abiding and peace loving citizens commit the most number of suicides.
 They get the taste of their own creation silently.
-Gender bias and legal terrorism that they promote throughout their life by projecting one sided picture of violence against women, haunt them in their own life.
+Gender bias and legal terrorism that they promote throughout their life by projecting a one-sided picture of violence against women, haunt them in their own life.

 – So the people for whom you fought all these years, did not help you, but you have come to the people whom you have ridiculed all these years.

 I did not want him to commit suicide, so did not add to his burns anymore.
 But I asked –

 – I feel terrible.
 I feel like committing suicide.